defifuture/erc20-batched-meta-transactions/README.md

 ### How can relayer prevent an invalid meta tx to be relayed?

-The relayer can check the signature of a meta tx in advance.
-If the signature is invalid, the meta tx is dropped from the mempool.
+The relayer can so some meta tx checks in advance, before sending it on-chain.

+- Check if a signature is valid
+- Check if a sender or a receiver is a null address (0x0)
+- Check if a sender and a receiver are the same address
+- Check if some meta tx data is missing

 ### Can a relayer pass meta transactions to different token contracts in one on-chain tx?